graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/field-middleware.md

 those that do not accept a `IFieldMiddleware` instance or a middleware delegate) then your middleware creation will be delegated to DI-container.
 Thus, you can pass any dependencies to the Field Middleware constructor, provided that you have registered them correctly in DI.
+Note that it is required to have a schema that inherits from `Schema` or implements `IServiceProvider`.

 Also, the middleware itself should be registered in DI: